Exploring the statistical properties of the neutron-deficient $^{109}$In isotope with the Oslo method: Abstract

-The cross-sections and rates of the $^{108}$Cd($p,\gamma$)$^{109}$In and $^{108}$In($n,\gamma)^{109}$In reactions were estimated within the Hauser-Feshbach framework using the new experimental NLD and GSF as inputs, thus providing important constraints on the presently available model uncertainties.
+The nuclear level density (NLD) and the $\gamma$-ray strength function (GSF) of the neutron-deficient $^{109}$In isotope were extracted for the first time with data from the $^{106}$Cd$(\alpha,p\gamma) ^{109}$In and $^{108}$Cd($p,\gamma) ^{108}$In rates, estimated with the detailed balance theorem from the experimentally constrained $^{108}$Cd($p,\gamma$)$^{109}$In and $^{108}$In($n,\gamma) ^{109}$In reactions were estimated within the Hauser-Feshbach framework using the new experimental NLD and GSF as inputs, thus providing important constraints on the presently available model uncertainties.
 Our results are in excellent agreement with earlier ($p,\gamma$) cross section measurements.
 The ($n, \gamma$) reaction rate from the JINA REACLIB library, despite its good performance for the neighboring heavier nuclei, deviates significantly from the BRUSLIB predictions and the experimental result.
 This point could be relevant for future $p$-process calculations utilizing this library.

 We hope that the new information on the low-lying $E1$ strength in $^{109}$In reported in this work will encourage further research on other neutron-deficient nuclei in this mass region, as well as further improvements of theoretical NLD and GSF models for more accurate $p$-process simulations.